 Skip to content

-Perinatal support
+Perinatal

-The perinatal period, from conception to 24 months, can bring about a range of emotional changes.
+The perinatal period (from conception to 24 months) can bring about a range of emotional changes.
 Many find this to be a positive experience.
+However, some women and men undergo an emotional upheaval that can result in problems with their mental health and wellbeing.

-These are thought to be linked to hormonal changes taking place in your body after giving birth and your milk ‘coming in’.
-These symptoms are normal and only tend to last a few days.
+Most women experience ‘baby blues’ three to four days after giving birth, and may feel weepy, low, anxious and irritable.
+These symptoms are thought to be linked to hormonal changes taking place in your body after giving birth and your milk ‘coming in’.
+This is normal and only tends to last a few days.

 However, if they continue and you or your partner are experiencing any of the symptoms listed below, you should seek help as soon as possible by contacting the NHS Doncaster Talking Therapies service: